mykle1/MMM-ISS/README.md

 ## Config.js entry and options

     {
-latitude: "",
-		longitude: "",
+           disabled: false,
+           module: 'MMM-PC-Stats',
+           position: 'top_left',
+		   config: {
+		   videoCard: "NVIDIA GeForce GTX660", // name of your video card
-        useHeader: false,    // true if you want a header
+			useHeader: true,           // true if you want a header.
-        header: "",          // Any text you want. useHeader must be true
+        	   	header: "MMM-PC-Stats",    // Any text you want. useHeader must be true
         	   	maxWidth: "300px",
-        animationSpeed: 0,
-        initialLoadDelay: 1250,
-        retryDelay: 2500,
+        	   	animationSpeed: 0,         // 0 = no fade in and out.
+Only CPU load and Free RAM usage changes.
-        updateInterval: 15 * 1000, // Every minute
+			updateInterval: 15 * 1000, // How often the CPU and Free RAM is checked for load and usage.
 		}
     },